rednafi/rednafi.com/content/misc/docker_mount.md

 ## Build cache mounts

-Build cache mounts help speed up Docker image builds by caching intermediate files like package downloads or compiled artifacts.
+Build cache mounts[^4] help speed up Docker image builds by caching intermediate files like package downloads or compiled artifacts.
 They're used during the build process and aren't part of the final container image.